 When I think of the most beautiful wine regions I have visited so far, majestic Priorat is among the first to pop into mind.
 Before this May, life had taken me there four times, but just for a day or two.
 As the opportunity came to spend several days in Priorat, they didn’t have to ask me twice.
 I still reminisce about our serene afternoon at Clos Mogador.

 Our trip was just about a tiny bunch of people, and I loved having Copatinto – the best Finnish connoisseur on Spanish wine – as my travelling companion.
 Not only due to his vast knowledge on the subject and down-to-earth approach to wine in general, but also because he happens to be stellar company when it comes to delicious on-the-road irony.
-So I really hope we get to travel together again upon this lifetime!
+So I really hope we get to travel together again one day!

 But let’s sway back to that sunny and hot spring day in Gratallops, the capital of high-quality wine in Priorat.
 With less than 250 inhabitants, it is rather a village than a pulsating capital.
 Located on a scenic hill 300 metres above the sea level, it is exposed to ruthless sun and strong winds.